theopensystemslab/digital-planning-data-schemas/README.md

 # Digital Planning Data schemas
-This repository contains [JSON schemas](https://json-schema.org/) to describe Digital Planning services developed by [Open Digital Planning](https://opendigitalplanning.org/).
+This repository contains data specifications to describe Digital Planning services developed by [Open Digital Planning](https://opendigitalplanning.org/).
+Each specification is communicated via a [JSON Schema](https://json-schema.org/) document.

-Our initial schema defines data structures, rules, and validation logic for planning applications - including Lawful Development Certificate, Prior Approval, and Planning Permission services - that are being designed and submitted via [PlanX](https://www.planx.uk/).
+Our initial specification defines data structures, rules, and validation logic for planning applications - including Lawful Development Certificate, Prior Approval, and Planning Permission services - that are being designed and submitted via [PlanX](https://www.planx.uk/).

-Digital Planning Data schemas aim to encourage more interoperability and consistency between systems by offering a central, version controlled standard for documenting and validating planning data.
+Digital Planning Data schemas aim to encourage more interoperability and consistency between systems by offering a central, version controlled specification for documenting and validating planning data.

 Going forward, we hope that this repository will expand beyond applications to further describe planning reference numbers, site notices, consultations, and more.